 100. The Gene Technology Technical Advisory Committee

+Note for this section:

-Note: Section 100 of the Commonwealth Act provides for the establishment and membership of the Gene Technology Technical Advisory Committee.
+Section 100 of the Commonwealth Act provides for the establishment and membership of the Gene Technology Technical Advisory Committee.

 101. Function of the Gene Technology Technical Advisory Committee

 The function of the Gene Technology Technical Advisory Committee under this Act is to provide scientific and technical advice, on the request of the Regulator or the Ministerial Council, on the following —